 The Queen: Tybert the Cat

 The Pawn: Grimbard the Badger

 King Height 190mm (7.6″) King Diameter 48mm (1.8″) King Weight 370g (13.5oz)

 Recommended Board Match:

-Wenge and Maple Deluxe 60mm Squares – very nice – see last photo for board
+Wenge and Maple Deluxe 60mm Squares – see 2nd to last photo for board